WrestleMania VI: Event

-Future multi-time world champions Edge and Christian were in attendance at WrestleMania VI, as were Lance Storm and Renee Paquette.
+Future wrestlers Edge, Christian, and Lance Storm were in attendance at WrestleMania VI, as was future wrestling personality Renee Paquette.
 Actor Stephen Amell, who would go on to compete in a match at SummerSlam in 2015, was also in attendance.
 Mary Tyler Moore was sitting at ringside.

 The first bout was a singles match in which Paul Roma defeated the Brooklyn Brawler.
 This was a dark match that did not air on the pay-per-view broadcast.

 The pay-per-view broadcast opened with Robert Goulet singing O Canada.

 The second bout, and the first match to air on the pay-per-view broadcast, was a singles bout between Koko B. Ware, and Rick Martel.
-Martel won the match by submission using a Quebec Crab.
+Martel won the match by submission using a "Quebec Crab".

 The third bout was a tag team match in which WWF Tag Team Champions the Colossal Connection defended their titles against Demolition.
-Demolition won the bout to become the new WWF Tag Team Champions after Ax pinned Haku, following a Demolition Decapitation.
+Demolition won the bout to become the new WWF Tag Team Champions after Ax pinned Haku, following a "Demolition Decapitation".
 Immediately after the match, the Colossal Connection's manager Bobby Heenan began yelling at André the Giant in the ring, blaming him for the loss, and slapping him in the face.
 In response, André grabbed Heenan and knocked Heenan out of the ring; when Haku attempted to sneak attack André, André caught his leg and knocked Haku from the ring, making André a face for the first time in three years.

 The fourth bout was a singles match pitting Earthquake against Hercules.
-Earthquake won the bout by pinfall following an Earthquake Splash.
+Earthquake won the bout by pinfall following an "Earthquake Splash".

 Following the fourth bout, columnist Rona Barrett interviewed Miss Elizabeth.

 The fifth bout was a singles match pitting Brutus "The Barber" Beefcake against Mr. Perfect.
 Beefcake won the bout by pinfall after throwing Perfect into the ring post and knocking him out, marking what was credited as Perfect's first loss in the WWF.
 Following the match, Beefcake also knocked out Mr. Perfect's manager The Genius using a sleeper hold, then used shears to cut his hair.

 The sixth bout was a singles match pitting Bad News Brown against "Rowdy" Roddy Piper.
 The match ended in a double count-out after both men brawled out of the ring.

 Following the sixth bout, a backstage segment aired in which Steve Allen sang the State Anthem of the Soviet Union with the Bolsheviks.

-The Ultimate Warrior won the WWF Championship in the main event of WrestleMania VI.
+Ultimate Warrior won the WWF Championship in the main event of WrestleMania VI.